Nasuh Mahruki: Politics

 Nasuh Mahruki belongs to the Kemalist and is a vocal critic of Recep Tayyip Erdoğan.
 He is considered an important representative of civil society in Turkey.
 His political demands include transparency and fairness in elections, freedom of expression and freedom of the press, the fight against corruption in state institutions and protection against arbitrary arrests.

 He has been active in local politics since 2016 and had hopes of running for mayor of the Istanbul district of Besiktas for the social democratic CHP.
 However, when the CHP did not nominate him, he ran as an independent candidate in the local elections in March 2024 and received 13% of the vote.

 Nasuh Mahruki was arrested on November 20, 2024, on charges of publicly disseminating misleading information to the public.
 On December 5, he was ordered to be released.

+On July 17, 2026, Nasuh Mahruki was arrested and jailed following a social media post questioning the 2016 coup attempt.
+During his imprisonment in Silivri Prison, he reported severe conditions, stating that he had to sleep on the floor and was bitten by bedbugs for 13 days.
+He was subsequently released on September 16, 2026.